 Hey everyone, I’m Paul Zgordan — the Music Officer here at Mubert.
 In this tutorial, I will be demonstrating how to use Mubert Pro, as well as explain the platform’s key functions.
-You should be ready to start making your own generative music, and get the most out of your Mubert Pro experience.
+You should be ready to start making your own AI generative music, and get the most out of your Mubert Pro experience.

-Mubert utilises patented smart algorithms to reproduce different combinations of instruments.
+Mubert utilizes patented smart algorithms to reproduce different combinations of instruments.
 Everything is built from the bottom up, using the loops you create in your digital аudio workstation (DAW) and then upload into the Mubert Pro platform.
 Keep in mind that the more loops you add into your stream, the more audio material Mubert has to work with, and therefore the more interesting variations Mubert is able to create with your stream.

 Registration is very simple — just type in your email, verification code, username and password.
 With the free account on Mubert Pro you can create as many generative streams as you want and upload loops without any limitations.

 Create a new stream